 Let’s start with the concepts of Pythagoras and Johannes Kepler – two ancient visionaries who proposed that the movements of the planets in our solar system created vibrations that could be measured as music that we could not hear but vibrations that our soul recognized.
 Both considered that the vibrations of the planets created our physical reality.

 Hence everything we experience and conceive is made up of vibrations that are measurable frequencies.
 This was a concept that in modern times was embraced by brilliant luminaries such as Einstein and Tesla.
 Both believed that to understand anything, we must first consider that everything is energy measured as frequency.
-How can we use this information to explain that we and our physical universe actually exists?
+How can we use this information to explain that we and our physical universe actually exist?

 The Center for BioAcoustic Biology & Sound Health has been pondering this question for the last forty years.